onepub-dev/dcli/README.md

     // lets dump the file we just created to the console cat('tmp/second.txt').forEach((line) => print(line));

-    // lets prove that both files exit by running
+    // lets prove that both files exist by running
     // a recusive find.
     find('*.txt').forEach((file) => print('Found $file'));

     // Now lets tail the file using the OS tail command.
-    // Again with the 2.6 extensions we treat a string
+    // Again using dart 2.6 extensions we treat a string
-    // as OS command and run that command.
+    // as an OS command and run that command as
+    // a child process
     // Any stdout and stderr output is written
     // directly to the console
     'tail tmp/text.txt'.run

-    // Lets do a word count but capture sdtout
+    // Lets do a word count but capture stdout
+    // stderr will still be written to the console
     'wc tmp.second.txt'.forEach((line) => print('Captured $line'));

-    // lets tail a non existent file and see stderr 'tail tmp/nonexistant.txt'
+    // lets tail a non existent file and see stderr.
+    // The forEach method signagure is
+    // forEach(LineAction stdout, {LineAction stderr})
+    'tail tmp/nonexistant.txt'
             .forEach((line) => print('stdout: $line')
                 , stderr: (line) => print('stderr: $line'));

+    String result = ask(prompt: "Should I delete 'tmp'? (y/n):");

+    if (result == 'y') {
         // Now lets clean up
         delete('tmp/text.txt');
         delete('tmp/second.txt');
         deleteDir('tmp');
+    }

 }